citynetwork/docs/docs/howto/openstack/octavia/lbaas-tcp.md

     ![Modify load balancer](assets/shot-19.png)

     The _Modify Load Balancer_ pane appears.
 For the _Floating IP_ option,
-    select _Create and attach IP_.
+    select _Choose a floating ip_ and then _Create and attach IP_.

     ![Create and attach floating IP](assets/shot-20.png)

     A new pane slides over, named _Create a Floating IP_.
     For the _Region_ parameter, select the one the load balancer resides in.
+    Select an external network for the _External Network_ parameter.
     For the _Assign to_ parameter, make sure you choose _Load Balancer_.
-In our example, there's only one load balancer in the region we are working in, so the parameter _Assign To_ is already set for us.
+    In our example, there's only one load balancer in the region we are working in, so the parameter _LoadBalancer_ below is automaticlally set for us.
     To finalize the assignment, click the green _Create and Assign_ button.

     ![Configure attachment](assets/shot-21.png)